PSU-Population-Research-Center/psu-population-research-center.github.io/docs/prcSeminars.md

 - **Enhancing Interaction:** Promoting engagement among PRC members.
 - **Fostering Collaboration:** Improving relationships with external partners.
-- **Increasing Visibility:** Highlighting PRC’s research activities.
+- **Increasing Visibility:** Highlighting PRC’s research activities on public outlets.

-This guide summarizes objectives, requirements, themes, formats, and management.
-Review annually to stay current.
+This guide summarizes the objectives and basic management of the seminar series.
+It will be reviewed annually to ensure it remains current.
+Feedback from attendees will be collected to help improve future seminars.

 ## Requirements for PRC Members

 - Each PRC research staff member must present at least once per year.
 - The Seminar Manager invites and schedules at least one external speaker annually.
-- All PRC members are expected to attend and participate.
+- All PRC members are expected to attend and participate in the seminars.

 ## Presentation Themes and Format